 Probably the hippest area in town and my favorite because of the meatpacking district.

-You can come here all hours of the day and you will have a great time.
+You can come here at all hours of the day and you will have a great time.
 Need a coffee – go to Prolog coffee bar.
 Want lunch or dinner – just pick one of the places.
 Want to drink amazing beer and cocktails – the meatpacking district has you covered.

 Besides the meatpacking district, the Vesterbro area is awesome in itself.
 Walk around and check out Vesterbrogade, Værnedamsvej, and Istedgade.
 Be careful at night at Istedgade though!
-In the end closest to the main station, it gets pretty dodgy at night and is full of brothels and socially vulnerable people.
+At the end closest to the main station, it gets pretty dodgy at night and is full of brothels and socially vulnerable people.

 The vibe changes the instant you are inside and your heart rate drops as you are sucked into the hippie vibe of this place.

 Christiania is full of small shops, galleries, bars, and cafes, all owned by the locals.
 Head to Nemoland – a square that is full of people smoking weed, drinking beer, and playing board games.

 “Pusher Street” that you will inevitably walk down, is where it is all sold.
 Mostly it’s weed but basically, these guys sell everything and some of them can be a little hardcore and scary.

-Just don’t take any pictures in pusher street and you will be completely fine.
+Just don’t take any pictures in Pusher Street and you will be completely fine.